 The `08-'09 campaign was a year to remember as Notre Dame won its second conference and playoff title in three years.

-A slow start left the team with a 2-3-0 record.
-It would then be three months before the Irish would lose again as they went on a 20-game unbeaten streak (17-0-3) from Oct.
+After a 2-3-0 start, it would be three months before the Irish would lose again as they went on a 20-game unbeaten streak (17-0-3) from Oct.
 31 to Jan.
 17, while being number one in the nation for seven consecutive weeks for the second time in the program's history.

 The Irish advanced to Joe Louis Arena for the third consecutive year by beating Nebraska-Omaha in the second round of the playoffs.
 The Irish then knocked off Northern Michigan, 2-1, in the semifinals and rallied from a 2-0 deficit to beat Michigan for the CCHA title in a 5-2 victory.

 Notre Dame went into the NCAA Tournament as the top seed in the Midwest Regional and was upset in the opening round by Bemidji State, 5-1.

 The 31 wins were the second-most ever at Notre Dame and the Irish had the lowest goals-against average in the nation (1.71) for the second time in three years.

 In 2007-08, the Irish were 27-16-4 and finished fourth in the CCHA with a 15-9-4 mark.
 They advanced to the CCHA Tournament in Detroit, but scored just twice in an overtime loss to Miami in the semis and a third-place loss to Northern Michigan.

 The last at-large team to make the NCAA tournament, the Notre Dame offense came to life when it counted.